-40 Biggest Myths About Life After 40—Busted!
+40 Myths About Life After 40 Everyone Still Believes

-You've reached your peak
+You've reached your professional peak.

-It's time to dress your age
+It's time to dress your age.

 Actually, you're the boss, and you're officially running the show.